 - Braces can increase jaw pain or complete displacement disc

-Orthodontic exam should now include: 1) Airway analysis Class II 2) Tongue size vs arch size 3) Palatal extension 4) Size Medial Pterygoid 5) Sleep apnea 6) TMJ damage level 7)Parafunctional level.
+Orthodontic exam should now include: 1) Airway analysis Class II 2) Tongue size vs arch size 3) Palatal extension 4) Size Medial Pterygoid 5) Sleep apnea 6) TMD damage level 7)Parafunctional level.
 8) Anxiety level

 In complete disc displacement, a child needs a chewing system orthopedic team: